 ABOUT THE COMPANY:

-Publix Sports Park is a premier sport, recreation and entertainment destination focused on improving the health and economic vitality of Panama City Beach, Florida.
+Publix Sports Park (“PSP”) is a premier sport, recreation and entertainment destination focused on improving the health and economic vitality of Panama City Beach, Florida.
 You will be joining a championship level team focused on fun, fulfillment and service built to enrich the community as well as your career and personal growth.

-Publix Sports Park is managed by Sports Facilities Management, LLC, part of The Sports Facilities Companies family of companies (SFC).
+Publix Sports Park is managed by Sports Facilities Management, LLC, part of The Sports Facilities Companies (“SFC”) family of companies.
 SFC is the nation's leading resource for managing and developing sports, recreation, wellness, and events facilities.
 We provide a highly collaborative and supportive culture that raises our team members to new levels of career growth.
 Together, we will carve a path in a hyper-growing industry where you will enjoy the journey and learn from the industry's best while having some fun.

 SFC was awarded national recognition as a Top Workplace and is considered a workplace of choice.
 Our mission-focused company is highly entrepreneurial, team-oriented with a culture centered on collaboration, accountability, excellence, and service.
 We are growing rapidly and looking for high performers at every level to grow with us.